Energy decay rates for solutions of the wave equations with nonlinear damping in exterior domain: Introduction and Statement of the results

 where $\gamma <\min \left( 1,\frac{2+d-dr}{r-1}\right) .$ If $r>1+\frac{2}{d} ,$ Mochizuki and Motai \cite{MM} establishes a complementary non-decay result for a dense set of initial data in $H^{1}\left( \mathbb{R} ^{d}\right) \times L^{2}\left( \mathbb{R} ^{d}\right) .$

-For the wave equation first we quote the result of Ono \cite{ono 1}, Ono in \cite{ono 1} considered the wave equation with the following damping $ \partial _{t}u+g\left( \partial _{t}u\right) $ with $g$ superlinear and has a polynomial growth.
+For the wave equation we first quote the result of Ono \cite{ono 1}, in which the author consider the wave equation with a damping term equal to $ \partial _{t}u+g\left( \partial _{t}u\right) $ where $g$ superlinear and has a polynomial growth.
 He showed the polynomial decay of the energy.
 We note that in this case the $L^{2}$ norm of the time derivative on $ \mathbb{R} _{+}\times \mathbb{R} ^{d}$ of the solution is bounded by the energy of the initial data.
 Mochizuki and Motai in \cite{MM} obtained a logarithmic decay rate when $ 1<r\leq 1+\frac{2}{d}$ and for a kind of weighted initial data.
-The corresponding non-decay result in \cite{MM} requires $r>1+\frac{2}{d-1}.$ Todorova and Yordanov in \cite{todo yord} showed that for compactly supported initial data there exists a positive constant $\tau $ such that
+The corresponding non-decay result in \cite{MM} requires $r>1+\frac{2}{d-1}.$ Todorova and Yordanov in \cite{todo yord} showed that for compactly supported initial data there exists a positive constant $\tau $ such that $ E_{u}\left( t\right) \leq C\left( 1+t\right) ^{-\tau },$ when $1<r\leq 1+ \frac{2}{d+1}$ and $d\geq 3.$ The main idea in this paper is to use the \textquotedblleft parabolic\textquotedblright\ effects coming from the presence of the damping term.
+Recently, Wakasa and Yordanov in \cite{W yordanov} studied the energy decay for dissipative nonlinear wave equations in one space dimension.
+They established polynomial decay estimates for the energy for compactly supported initial data.
+More explicetly they show that $ E_{u}\left( t\right) \leq C\left( 1+t\right) ^{-\tau },$ when $1<r<3$ with $ \tau <\min \left( \frac{1}{2},\frac{3-r}{r-1}\right) .$